Thank you for subscribing

 car driving along country road

-Get out of town and head on one of Victoria's great road trips.
-Image: Getty.
+Get out of town and head on one of Victoria's great day trips.
+Image: Getty

-If you’re heading to the Bellarine Peninsula, stop in for afternoon tea at Hardings Lounge at the RACV Torquay Resort.
+If you’re heading to the Surf Coast or the Great Ocean Road, stop for afternoon tea at Hardings Lounge at the RACV Torquay Resort.
 Open both Saturday and Sunday, spend a couple of hours gazing out at ocean views as you sip on champagne and taste some delicious petit fours.

 Spend the day in the Yarra Valley and Dandenong Ranges

-See a theatre show in Melbourne’s famed East End
+See a theatre show or musical in Melbourne

-One of the best things about Melbourne is the cultural arts scene, and we’re lucky to be spoilt for choice when it comes to theatre shows in our famed East End.
-The long weekend provides ample opportunity to see award-winning musicals and plays like Moulin Rouge!
-The Musical, Mamma Mia!
-The Musical, and Elvis: A Musical Revolution.
+One of the best things about Melbourne is the cultural arts scene, and we’re lucky to be spoilt for choice when it comes to theatre shows.
+Check out the best musicals and live theatre performances playing now in Melbourne.

 Enjoy an afternoon at a Melbourne picnic spot